xi-editor/xi-mac/README.md

 * ***Beauty***.
 The editor should fit well on a modern desktop, and not look like a throwback from the ’80s or ’90s.
-Text drawing should be done with the best technology available (Core Text on Mac, DirectWrite on Windows, etc.), and support Unicode fully.
+Text drawing should be done with the best technology available (Core Text on macOS, DirectWrite on Windows, etc.), and support Unicode fully.

 * ***Reliability***.
 Crashing, hanging, or losing work should never happen.